Team-on-gamejams/LD46/README.md

 All minigames played with click(or taps), it’s easy to get how to play it=)

 # Downloads and Links
-Available in [Windows, Linux, OSX and Web](https://teamon.itch.io/zoo-keeper).
+Available in [Windows, Linux, OSX, Web and Android](https://teamon.itch.io/zoo-keeper).
 If you encounter any problem, please leave a issue!
 [Play Market](https://play.google.com/store/apps/details?id=com.Enteryournamestudios.Zookeeper)
 Actually, OSX build have never been tested, so please leave feedback is it work properly.